Skills4Girls

 Skills4Girls in Vietnam works with girls in rural remote settings and poor urban areas to increase their participation in skilled work, especially in fields where they are underrepresented.
 The programme equips girls with STEM, digital technology skills and life skills such as self-confidence, problem-solving and decision-making.

-Skills4Girls is generously supported by private sector partners, including Chloé, Clé de Peau Beauté, Dove, Pandora and Max Factor.
+Skills4Girls is generously supported by private sector partners, including Clé de Peau Beauté, Chloé, Dove, Max Factor and the Government of Iceland.

 Resources